benchmarko/CPCBasicTS/README.md

   - The **Check** button checks the syntax of the program.
 It compiles the program to JavaScript.
   - The **Renum** button renumbers the line numbers starting with 10 and increasing by 10 (see also *RENUM*)
   - The **Pretty** button performs a pretty print on the input (currently it has a fixed style)
+  - The **Download** button downloads the program in tokenized BASIC format with AMSDOS header.
+In can be imported via Drag&Drop in CPCBasicTS later.
+It can also used directly with the emulator *CPCEMU* in *|TAPE* mode or put in a DSK image to load with any other CPC emulator.
   - The **Undo** button reverts the last renum or pretty print
   - The **Redo** button activates the last renum or pretty print
 - The *CPC* window shows the output on a CPC screen.